 What do I do with my medications if I develop infective symptoms?

-If you develop a viral infection, immunosuppressant medication (other than steroids) will need to be stopped temporarily, as with any infection, but this should be done in consultation with your clinical team.
+If you develop a significant infection including a significant viral infection (which can be due to coronavirus/ covid19) , immunosuppressant medication (other than steroids) will need to be stopped temporarily, but this should be done in consultation with your clinical team.
 Please make sure you tell your treating doctors if you are taking steroids and/or other immunosuppressive medications.

 What about steroid tablets (for example prednisolone) and adrenal insufficiency?